longhorn/website/content/docs/1.0.0/deploy/upgrade/longhorn-manager.md

     > Please make sure you have more nodes than the default replica count before updating this setting.

-#### Clean up for compatible CSI plugin
+#### Cleanup for Compatible CSI Plugin

-Due to removing the compatible csi deployment, but the compatible plugin registry socket is not removed, there will be the following error message in kubelet logs:
+Due to removing the compatible CSI deployment, without removing the compatible plugin registry socket, the following error message will be in the kubelet logs:

 ```
 clientconn.go:1120] grpc: addrConn.createTransport failed to connect to {/var/lib/kubelet/plugins/io.rancher.longhorn-reg.sock 0  <nil>}.
 Err :connection error: desc = "transport: Error while dialing dial unix /var/lib/kubelet/plugins/io.rancher.longhorn-reg.sock: connect: connection refused".
 Reconnecting...
 ```

-And it can be fixed by removing the `io.rancher.longhorn-reg.sock` from the kubelet on the node with the following command:
+It can be fixed by removing the `io.rancher.longhorn-reg.sock` from the kubelet on the node with the following command:

 > **Note**: Please make sure there is no PV running with driver `io.rancher.longhorn`.

 ```
 rm /var/lib/kubelet/plugins_registry/io.rancher.longhorn-reg.sock
 ```

-Meanwhile kubelet will log the following message:
+Meanwhile the kubelet will log the following message:

 ```
 plugin_watcher.go:212] Removing socket path /var/lib/kubelet/plugins_registry/io.rancher.longhorn-reg.sock from desired state cache
 ```